How Social Security Numbers are Assigned

 Additional Resources

-• Get more information on how numbers are assigned and the randomization process
+• Get more information on the assignment and randomization process

-• Find the offices near you and get directions using the office locator.
+• Find the office nearest you and get directions using our office locator.
 Just enter your zip code.

 • Learn how to get cards and how to request replacement cards